Automate your work using Macros

 Macros are pre-made responses you can use to respond to your customers faster.
+They are especially useful if a large number of your customers tend to ask similar things or comment on similar topics.

 Macros can perform a number of actions on a ticket including: